-Abalone is the common name for a group of large marine snails (gastropod mollusks in the family classification Haliotidae).
-Abalone populations worldwide have been in serious decline due to over-harvest and habitat degradation.
+Abalone is the common name for a group of large marine snails (gastropod mollusks in the genus Haliotis).
+Abalone populations worldwide have been in decline due to over-harvest and habitat degradation.
 Pinto abalone (Haliotis kamtschatkana) is an abalone species with a distribution ranging from Baja California, Mexico to Alaska.
-It is the only abalone species commonly encountered in Washington State, British Columbia and Alaska and is therefore also referred to as the "Northern" abalone.
+It is the only abalone species found in Washington State, British Columbia and Alaska and is therefore also referred to as the "Northern" abalone.

 Abalone exist in aggregations and are associated with complex rocky reef habitat.
 Pinto abalone in Washington State are generally found between water depths of 9 to 60 feet (Sloan and Breen, 1988).
 The abalone's specific habitat associations and distribution in relatively shallow water makes them particularly vulnerable to harvest.